Baroque architecture: Lithuania

+The specific nature of wood as a building material in the region led to the development of unique Baroque forms in wooden architecture, characterized by tiered towers and specific construction techniques (e.g., the St. George Church in Valavieĺ and the St. Michael Church in Rubieĺ).
+By the late 18th century, Baroque began to be replaced by Classicism, often resulting in monuments that combined elements of both styles (e.g., Sviatsk Palace).

 Central Europe

 Many of the most extraordinary buildings of the Late Baroque were constructed in Austria, Germany, and Czechia.
 In Austria, the leading figure was Fischer von Erlach, who built the Karlskirche, the largest church of Vienna, to glorify the Habsburg emperors.
 These works sometimes borrowed elements from Versailles combined with elements of the Italian Baroque to create grandiose new effects, as in the Schwarzenberg Palace (1715).
 Johann Lukas von Hildebrandt used grand stairways and ellipses to achieve his effects at the upper and lower Belvedere Palace in Vienna (1714–1722).
 In The Abbey of Melk, Jakob Prandtauer used an abundance of polychrome marble and stucco, statuary and ceiling paintings to achieve harmonious and highly theatrical effects.

 Another important figure of German Baroque was Balthasar Neumann (1687–1753), whose works included the Würzburg Residence for the Prince-Bishops of Würzburg, with its famous staircase.

 In Bohemia, the leading Baroque architect was Christoph Dientzenhofer, whose building featured complex curves and counter-curves and elliptical forms, making Prague, like Vienna, a capital of the late Baroque.